Anirban166/testComplexity/README.md

 Tested locally by `covr::package_coverage()` and codecov, with 100% code coverage. <br>
 - **OS Support** <br>
 Travis-CI builds are tested on Linux machines, whereas Windows is the native OS this package is developed and tested on. <br>
-Note that the use of `bench::bench_memory` successfully overcomes the drawback of windows-only OS limitation for memory complexity testing in GuessCompx and it successfully runs on other operating systems such as Linux.
-Although not tested yet, the existing functionality should safely run in MacOS as well, since [`bench`](https://cran.r-project.org/web/packages/bench/bench.pdf) uses corresponding APIs for memory extraction.
+Note that the use of `bench::bench_memory` overcomes the drawback of windows-only OS limitation for memory complexity testing in `GuessCompx::CompEst` as it successfully runs on other operating systems such as Linux.
+Although not tested yet, the existing functionality should safely run in MacOS as well, since [`bench`](https://cran.r-project.org/web/packages/bench/bench.pdf) uses corresponding memory extraction APIs for all the three major operating systems.
 <p align="center">
 <a href="https://www.microsoft.com/en-in/windows"> <img src="https://img.shields.io/badge/Windows--brightgreen?style=for-the-badge&logo=Windows"> <a href="https://www.linux.org/"> <img src="https://img.shields.io/badge/Linux--brightgreen?style=for-the-badge&logo=Linux">
 </p>